Simba-mentor-ai/simba-2024-1/README.md

 https://simba-test.streamlit.app/ is the test version (based on the test branch) https://simba-aied.streamlit.app/ is a legacy version presented at the AIED workshop (based on the AIED branch)

+you can find the documentations for streamlit here : https://docs.streamlit.io/ and for the openAI python API in its github : https://github.com/openai/openai-python and here : https://github.com/openai/openai-python/blob/main/api.md

+all the accounts for this project (streamlit.io, firebase, github) can be managed with a specific email address.
+Ask Esteban Villalobos or Gabriel Ferrettini for it.

+The whole principle of the project is to use streamlit as a front end, allowing us to display chatbots hosted on openai.
+The data about the users and the chatbots is kept in a google firebase database, with a simple structure : each activity have an ID and its threads for conversations with the users each user, along with his credentials have a role (teacher or student) and the list of the activity IDs they have access to.
+A teacher can give access to his activities through an access link obtained in the "edit activity" page.

 # Project files

 Here is a breakdown of the content of the files and folders :